mdn/todo-react/docs/tutorial.md

 Learn how to integrate an existing React app's components with [UXPin Merge](https://uxpin.com/merge).

-[UXPin Merge](https://uxpin.com/merge) lets designers create interactive prototypes with your custom React components.
+[UXPin Merge](https://uxpin.com/merge) lets designers create interactive prototypes with custom React components.
 This eliminates the need for designers to manually maintain a design system within their design tool.
-In this tutorial, we'll integrate UXPin Merge with Mozilla's React Todo App example, making the app's components available within UXPin.
+This tutorial shows how to integrate UXPin Merge with [Mozilla's React Todo App example](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_todo_list_beginning), making the app's React components available within UXPin for designers to prototype.

-You can find a [live version of this app here](https://mdn.github.io/todo-react-build/) and the [original source code on GitHub](https://github.com/mdn/todo-react).
-This tutorial's completed code with a working UXPin integration [is available on GitHub]().
+You can find a live version of the React Todo app [here](https://mdn.github.io/todo-react-build/) and the [original source code on GitHub](https://github.com/mdn/todo-react).
+This tutorial's completed code with a working UXPin integration [is available on GitHub](https://github.com/itsderek23/todo-react).

 ## The components

-The Todo app has three React components: a Form to create a todo item, filter buttons, and a todo list item.
+The Todo app has three React components:

+1. Form - create a todo item.
+2. FilterButton - filter todos by their current state.
+3. Todo - A todo list item.

 These components are in the `src/components` directory and are outlined in the screenshot below:

 ![components](/docs/images/components.png)

 When this tutorial is completed, a designer will be able to create a prototype with these components.
-Your real-world custom design system likely has many more than three components.
+Your real-world custom design system (DS) likely has many more than three components.
 However, the concepts we'll illustrate in this tutorial should apply to your DS as well.

 ## Setup UXPin Merge

-First, fork the React Todo App on GitHub and clone the repo locally.
+First, fork the React Todo App [on GitHub](https://github.com/itsderek23/todo-react) and clone the repo locally.
 Then install our UXPin Merge NodeJS package:

 ```
 cd todo-react